Here are all the facts and statistics you need to know about the Autodromo Hermanos Rodriguez ahead of the Mexican Grand Prix!

-Lotus, McLaren and Williams are all tied for the most victories at the track, with three apiece, while Honda and Renault are the most successful engine manufacturers here, with four wins each.
+Lotus, McLaren, Williams, Mercedes and Red Bull are all tied for the most victories at the track, with three apiece, while Honda is the most successful engine manufacturers here, with five wins.

-British drivers have taken more victories here than any other nation, with seven wins shared between Jim Clark, Nigel Mansell, John Surtees, Graham Hill and Lewis Hamilton.
+British drivers have taken more victories here than any other nation, with eight wins shared between Jim Clark, Nigel Mansell, John Surtees, Graham Hill and Lewis Hamilton.

-From the 2019 grid, Max Verstappen and Lewis Hamilton are the only drivers to have taken victory at the Autodromo Hermanos Rodriguez.
-Verstappen has two wins compared to Hamilton’s one.
+From the current grid, Max Verstappen and Lewis Hamilton are the only drivers to have taken victory at the Autodromo Hermanos Rodriguez.

 The longest streak of different winners at the track came between 1964 and 1989, when a different driver won the race in all eleven seasons it was held.